Klement Gottwald: Beginning of political activity

-In the second half of 1930, the Communist Party carried out a number of reforms in accordance and response with the changes in those of the foreign policy of the Soviet Union, namely the introduction of the policy of the formation of the "Popular front against Fascism".
+In the second half of 1930, the Communist Party carried out a number of reforms in accordance and response with the changes in those of the foreign policy of the Soviet Union, namely the introduction of the policy on the formation of a popular front against fascism.
 In September and October 1938, Gottwald was one of the main leaders of the opposition against the adoption of the Munich Agreement.

 Exile to the USSR

 After the banning of the Communist Party, Gottwald emigrated to the Soviet Union in November 1938.
-While there, he opposed the party policy of backing the Molotov-Ribbentrop pact of 1939.
+While there, he opposed the party policy of backing the Molotov–Ribbentrop pact of 1939.
 After the attack on the Soviet Union in June 1941, Soviet leadership saw the front against fascism as a great opportunity to assert themselves in Czechoslovakia, promoting interest in supporting Gottwald after the liberation of Czechoslovakia.
 In 1943, Gottwald agreed with representatives of the Czechoslovak-government-in-exile located in London, along with President Edvard Beneš, to unify domestic and foreign anti-fascist resistance and form the National Front.
 This proved helpful for Gottwald as it helped secure Communist influence in post-war Czechoslovakia.